Adıyaman Province

 Adıyaman Province (Adıyaman ili, Parêzgeha Semsûr) is a province in the Southeastern Anatolia Region of Turkey.
 The capital is Adıyaman.
+Its area is 7,337 km2, and its population is 635,169 (2022).
 The province is considered part of Turkish Kurdistan and has a Kurdish majority.

 Adıyaman Province was part of the province of Malatya until 1954, when it was made into a province as a reward for voting for the winning Democratic Party in the 1954 general election.

 History

 Early Armenian rule

 Armenian existence in Adıyaman dates back to the 4th century, where they were known as 'fire worshippers'.
 Armenians lived in the area when Muslim Arabs captured the area in 639.
 The Arabs considered the city as part of Armenia and experienced immigration from Byzantine Armenia due to Byzantine oppression in 713.
 The city came under Seljuk rule after the Battle of Manzikert in 1071 and the local Armenians established principalities in the area.
 One of these principalities was founded by Philaretos Brachamios who tried to protect the land between the Seljuk and the Byzantine.
+After his death, the region came under control of various chieftains such as Kogh Vasil and Constantine of Gargar.
+The region around Gargar and the Mor Bar Sauma Monastery became a particular base of power for local chiefs of Syrian and Armenian origin.

 The Armenians had good relations with the European Crusader states, but the Crusader County of Edessa would advance against the Armenians in Adıyaman.
 Political leaders in Adıyaman were also victims of assassinations by Edessa.
-Wife of Kogh Vasil founded an army to protect the area from Edessa as well, but Edessa ultimately captured the area.
+The wife of Kogh Vasil founded an army to protect the area from Edessa as well, but Edessa ultimately captured the area.
 Close relations between the Armenians and the Crusader states, however, continued until Nur ad-Din captured the area in 1150.
 The area came under the rule of Timurtash of the Artuqids for his support for Nur ad-Din and later the Seljuks from the beginning of the 13th century.
 The locals failed at removing the rulership of Kilij Arslan II during the late 12th century.
 In the subsequent period, the area was fought over between the Mamluk Sultanate and the Armenian Kingdom of Cilicia, changing hands between the two until it finally came under permanent Mamluk control.